-Summer is upon on us!
-While many of us are focused on planning vacations and how to keep the kids (grandkids, family, neighbors, etc) entertained and busy.
-Well don’t overlook your summer home maintenance, there’s nothing worse than a green lagoon where your pool should be, an A/C that’s not cooling, and…well you get the point.
+Summer is upon us!
+While we’ve been stuck in our homes for much longer than we are usually accustomed to and probably have done many more projects already this year than you did the last 2 combined, it’s not over yet.
+Make sure you don’t overlook your summer home maintenance.
+There’s nothing worse than a green lagoon where your pool should be, an A/C that’s not cooling, and…well you get the point.
 Do these few projects sooner than later, and your future self will thank you.

 Freshen the Air

-Let fresh air fill your home by opening your windows, and place a houseplant next to your bathroom sink to help filter the air.
+Let fresh air fill your home by opening your windows, and get a houseplant to set next to your bathroom sink to help filter the air.
 Some of the best air-cleaning houseplants are snake plants, spider plants, English ivy, and small-leafed rubber plants.

 Gutters and Drain Spouts